Caleb Ferguson: Houston Astros

 On July 30, 2024, the Yankees traded Ferguson to the Houston Astros in exchange for pitcher Kelly Austin and cash.
 Ferguson made 20 appearances for Houston, going 0–1 with a 3.86 ERA, one home run allowed, and 26 strikeouts in 21 innings.
 In the American League Wild Card Series (ALWCS), he threw one pitch, with an advancing base runner thrown out at second base ending the inning.
 Following the season, Ferguson elected free agency.

 Pittsburgh Pirates

 On January 10, 2025, Ferguson signed a one-year, $3 million contract with the Pittsburgh Pirates.
 In 45 appearances for Pittsburgh, Ferguson compiled a 2–2 record and 3.74 ERA with 34 strikeouts across 43 1/3 innings pitched.

 Seattle Mariners

 On July 30, 2025, Ferguson was traded to the Seattle Mariners for minor league pitcher Jeter Martinez.
-As the Mariner's second left handed reliever, working in lower leverage situations than Gabe Speier, Ferguson had a 3–2 record and 3.27 ERA, throwing 22 innings in 25 games for Seattle.
+As the Mariners' second left-handed reliever, working in lower leverage situations than Gabe Speier, Ferguson had a 3–2 record and 3.27 ERA, throwing 22 innings in 25 games for Seattle.

+Cincinnati Reds

+On December 18, 2025, Ferguson signed a one-year, $4.5 million contract with the Cincinnati Reds.
+He opened the season on the injured list with an oblique strain.
+He was activated on May 23.
+Ferguson pitched 24 2/3 innings with the Reds and had a 1-0 record, a 4.01 ERA, and 22 strikeouts.

+St. Louis Cardinals

+On August 3, 2026, the Reds traded Ferguson to the St. Louis Cardinals in exchange for international cap space.
+He appeared in nine games for the Cardinals and pitched to an 8.64 ERA, nine strikeouts, and eight walks over 8 1/3 innings.
+On August 29, Ferguson was designated for assignment by the Cardinals.
+The next day, he was released.